zaikio/zaikio-jwt_auth/README.md

 end
 ```

+By convention, `authorize_by_jwt_scopes` automatically maps all CRUD actions in a controller.
+Requests for `show` and `index` with a read or read_write scope are allowed.
+All other actions like `create`, `update` and `destroy` are accepted if the scope is a write or read_write scope.
+Therefore it is strongly recommended to always create standard Rails resources.
+If a custom action is required, you will need to authorize yourself using the `after_jwt_auth`.

 ### 6. Optionally, if you are using SSO: Check revoked tokens

 Additionally, the API provides a method called `revoked_jwt?` which expects the `jti` of the JWT.